Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Antigen tests with positive results are usually highly accurate.
 However, negative results may need to be confirmed with a molecular test.
 If you don’t have symptoms of COVID-19 but need to be tested, a molecular test may be the better test to use.

 Some states and countries require a negative test before entry.
 Often, these tests must be completed within 24-72 hours before arrival.
 In some cases, the tests must be a molecular test and rapid antigen tests will not be accepted.
 Find out which type of test the travel location will accept.
 It is a good idea to check with your airline before you go to make sure you can enter/exit your destination easily.
-Learn more about testing requirements for travel traveling at the Centers for Disease Control Testing and Air Travel Webpage.
+Learn more about testing requirements at the Centers for Disease Control Testing and Air Travel Webpage.